CaptainProton42/2DGrassShaderDemo/docs/README.md

 <div style="right:100px; position:relative" align="center"><iframe width="960px" height="540px" frameBorder="0" src="grass_shader.html"></iframe></div>

 Grass in video games has always somewhat fascinated me.
-From the stubbly playing field in Rocket League to the long swaying grass in The Legend of Zelda: Breath of the Wild: well crafted grass is such an elementary detail and executing it well can, in my opinion, really sell the atmosphere of a game.
+From the stubbly playing field in Rocket League to the long swaying grass in The Legend of Zelda: Breath of the Wild, grass is such an elementary detail and crafting it well can, in my opinion, really sell the atmosphere of a game.

 I had to start small, however, and decided to stick with 2D (especially as I'm stuck with my laptop, which does not have a GPU).
 And while I believe there is still much room for improvement, I think the result of my three-day holiday project is quite satisfying on its own.